grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/setup-resources.md

 # Introduction

-In many cases, you'll need certain resources to be configured in Grafana before you can run your e2e tests.
+In many cases, you'll need certain resources to be configured in Grafana before you can run your end-to-end tests.
 For example, to test how a panel plugin displays data, you'll need a data source configured to query and return that data.
 This guide covers how to setup the resources that you need through [provisioning](https://grafana.com/docs/grafana/latest/administration/provisioning/).s

 ## Test isolation